MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 ![example](media/plan-volumes/example.png)

    >[!TIP]
    > You don't need to create all the volumes right away.
-You can leave some of your storage pool unallocated to extend volumes or create new volumes later.
+You can always extend volumes or create new volumes later.

 ## Usage